Venice travel tips for women

 But despite being the only option, and being one of the top-tourist things to do, gondoliers are disappearing because of the hardship of getting a licence that requires a lot of training and knowledge of the area, this is why they make such great tourist guides!

-• Venice is slowly but surely falling under the hands of tourism for good and bad and locals have been leaving the city every year.
+• Venice is slowly but surely falling under the hands of tourism for good and bad, and locals have been leaving the city every year.
 Some studies predict that all could have left by 2030.
 Meanwhile, about 30 million people visit every year, many on day trips arriving by cruiseship.

 • Did you know that masks were used to hide illicit or inappropriate behavior in public?
 That’s right, the beautiful masks now worn during Venice’s most famous event, the Carnival, were made illegal at various points during the city’s history because people wore them to hide their identity when they were doing something wrong.